-By the 1930s, Stein had gained a reputation as a literary innovator, but her works were read only by a small audience: the writers who frequented her salon, the readers of the “little magazines” in which she was published, and her circle of Parisian friends.
+By the 1930s, Stein had gained a reputation as a literary innovator, but her works had only a small readership: the writers who frequented her salon, the readers of the “little magazines” in which she was published, and her circle of Parisian friends.
 She longed for wider recognition, however, and decided to take the advice of some American friends—the music critic Carl Van Vechten and the publisher Bennett Cerf, among them—and write her memoirs.
+Although the book was unlike her literary experiments, Stein chose an innovative literary device: creating a narrative from Toklas’s often acerbic point of view.
+According to Stein, Toklas’s version of events was always definitive.
 When The Autobiography of Alice B. Toklas was published in 1933, Gertrude Stein at last found the fame that she had sought for so long.
 This witty, gossipy, and irreverent memoir created the public legend of Gertrude Stein.

 Suddenly, Stein became a sought-after personality on both sides of the Atlantic.
 The literary lion who landed in New York in October 1934 for a much-publicized lecture tour bore no resemblance to the vulnerable young woman who had left three decades before.
 Reporters thronged the ship, interviewers and photographers followed her everywhere, and her fans packed auditoriums to hear her talk.